Additivemenu/spoonlee1/mySQL/WK8/readme.md

 # 4. Relational divides

++ IN: Used to test whether the attributes is IN the sub-query
++ EXISTS: return true if the sub-query return one or more record
++ ANY: Return true if ANY of the sub-query meet the condition
++ ALL: Return true if ALL of the sub-query meet the condition

+>+ Note that a sub-query can invoke the table listed in its parent-query

 ## :star: e.g.14

 List the departments that have at least one sale of all the items delivered to them.